Boolean operations

 Users on any plan

-Users with edit access to a Figma design file can use boolean operations
+Users with edit access to a Figma Design file can use boolean operations

 Video tutorial